 - a domestic violence offence has been, is being, or will be committed against you

-- the defendant has recently, is currently, or will likely stalk or intimidate you with the intention of causing you to fear physical or mental harm
+- The defendant has recently, is currently, or will likely stalk or intimidate you to cause you to fear physical or mental harm

-If the police decides not to apply on your behalf, they must indicate in writing the reason for doing so.
-Now, this leads you to filing an application on your own.
+If the police decide not to act on your behalf, they must indicate in writing the reason for doing so.
+Now, this leads you to applying on your own.

 Victoria: Violence Intervention Order

 How to file a restraining order in Victoria?
-Similar to NSW, the police may also file an application on your behalf.
+Similar to NSW, the police may also apply on your behalf.
 You can also apply personally by:

 - Making your complaint under oath or affidavit.

-- Submitting your application at the Magistrates Court.
+- Submit your application either at the Magistrates Court or the Children’s Court.

 Queensland: Domestic Violence Orders

-How to file a restraining order in Queensland?
-In QLD, these are called ‘domestic violence orders.’
+What about in Queensland?
+In QLD, these are called ‘domestic violence orders.
 To apply:

 - Complete the online application.